opendp/opendp/docs/source/user/supporting-elements.rst

 --------
 In OpenDP, a measure is a function for measuring the distance between probability distributions.

+.. _max-divergence:

 A concrete example is ``MaxDivergence<f64>``, read as "the max divergence metric where numbers are expressed in terms of 64-bit floats."
-The max divergence metric has distances that correspond to epsilon in the pure definition of differential privacy.
+The max divergence measure has distances that correspond to epsilon in the pure definition of differential privacy.

+.. _smoothed-max-divergence:

 Another example is ``SmoothedMaxDivergence<f64>``.
-The smoothed max divergence metric corresponds to approximate differential privacy, where distances are (epsilon, delta) tuples.
+The smoothed max divergence measure corresponds to approximate differential privacy, where distances are (epsilon, delta) tuples.

+Every :ref:`Measurement <measurements>` contains an output_measure, and compositors are always typed by a Measure.

 .. _relations: